The Theory of Generalised Hydrodynamics for the One-dimensional Bose Gas: Beyond Euler-scale Generalised Hydrodynamics

-describing the propagation of linear sound waves \cite{ruggiero2021quantum}.
 To re-quantise this theory, one promotes the fluctuations about the Fermi contour to linear operators acting on a Hilbert space, i.e., $\delta\theta_n \to \delta\hat{\theta}_n$.
 The key insight of Ruggiero \textit{et al.} is that the problem of quantising sound waves above the classical GHD ground state can be recast as a problem of quantising incompressible regions in phase space, which is well-known in the literature on the quantum Hall effect \cite{PhysRevB.41.12838}.
 The resulting re-quantised theory is a time-dependent, spatially inhomogeneous, multi-component Luttinger liquid, and has been dubbed ``quantum generalised hydrodynamics''.
-It describes quantum fluctuations of non-equilibrium systems where conventional Luttinger liquid theory fails \cite{PhysRevLett.124.140603}.
-Additionally, unlike Luttinger liquid theory, this quantum GHD is not restricted to low energies.
+It describes quantum fluctuations of non-equilibrium systems where conventional Luttinger liquid theory fails \cite{Ruggiero2020QGHD}.
+Additionally, unlike the Luttinger liquid theory, this quantum GHD is not restricted to low energies, and it also is no longer restricted to zero entropy states \cite{ruggiero2021quantum,Vlijm2016Colleralions}.